ricardomm7/leaflink/docs/sprintA/us008/01.requirements-engineering/Readme.md

 >  **Question:** Are there acceptance criteria when asking for the list?
 >
 > **Answer:** The list must contain all vehicles that have already exceeded the number of km required for the inspection or those that are close to it.

+>  **Question:**  In this US we should only list the vehicles that need a check-up (surpass the check-up frequency in KM) or that will shortly need a check-up (5% to the check-up frequency), correct?
+If so, the information about the checkup frequency for each vehicle should be asked in US07?
+>
+> **Answer:** No. The Maintenance/Check-up Frequency (in km) is registered in US06.

+>  **Question:** "The list must clearly identify the vehicles through: plate number, brand, model and the [?] that justified the checkup need."
+Did you mean the reason for the check-up need?
+>
+> **Answer:**[?]
+DATA.
+Current kms, frequency, last checkup kms, next checkup (optimal) kms
 ### 1.3.
 Acceptance Criteria

 * **AC1:** The system should generate a list of vehicles that are due for a check-up based on their maintenance/checkup frequency and current kilometers.